-Contract Termination Costs - For further information on these costs, refer to the information presented in the discussion comparing the quarter ended February 28, 2018 with the quarter ended February 28, 2017.
+Restructuring Costs - Refer to the description of these costs as found in the comparison of operating results for the quarter ended May 31, 2018 compared with the quarter ended May 31, 2017.

-Depreciation - Depreciation expense increased due to the acquisition of assets in fiscal 2017 and the first two quarters of fiscal 2018, including our new ERP software, which was placed into service on December 1, 2017.
+Depreciation - Depreciation expense increased due to the acquisition of assets in fiscal 2017 and the first three quarters of fiscal 2018, including our new AAP portal and ERP software.

-Amortization - Our amortization expense increased compared with the prior year primarily due to business acquisitions completed during the last two quarters of fiscal 2017.
+Amortization - Our amortization expense increased compared with the prior year due to business acquisitions completed during the last two quarters of fiscal 2017.